Phileosopher/commonplace/people-conflicts-war-why-engagement.md

 Smaller groups, if [motivated](purpose.md) by an [influential](influence.md) leader, are usually *far* more determined and focused than their larger opponents.
 In lieu of those leaders, the group *can* consist of [determined](purpose.md) [self-leaders](success-1_why.md).
 However, without any leadership, the group will focus strictly on [surviving](mind-feelings-fear.md) and won't make any sensible long-term strategies.

 When that group is significantly smaller, their only reliable tactics come through [fear](mind-feelings-fear.md) (e.g., terrorism and guerrilla warfare) and [creatively](mind-creativity.md) using their environment (i.e., tactics).

-Both of these techniques can often give the means for a group to confront another group 10 times larger than they are.
+- Both of these techniques can often give the means for a group to confront another group 10 times larger than they are.
+- Except for ideology (e.g., desired [political system](politics-systems.md)), they'll often gain more favor simply because they're smaller and people like underdog [stories](stories.md).

 Often, the smaller group will try to gain support from another group or increase their members.
 They'll [show stories](stories-storytellers.md) of suffering, destruction, oppression, and devastation, from the larger group and will usually portray themselves as [innocent](morality-justice.md) [victims](hardship-ptsd.md).
 Sometimes, they'll merely appeal to [morality](morality.md).